 - Transportation is determined by your home address.
-Families will be notified before the end of the 2020-21 school year of their 2021-22 transportation designation.
+Families will be notified before the beginning of the 2022-23 school year of their transportation designation.

 - Your child can be picked up at their childcare address if: a) your childcare address is within the same boundary as your home address; and b) your childcare address is within distance guidelines for transportation service.